-How you answer this question is absolutely critical for you as a football player and person.
+How you answer this question is absolutely critical for you as an athlete.
 You can say that you'll take the right road because it's more rewarding.
 It'll make you feel much better about yourself.
 You'll accomplish far more in your life.
-You'll ultimately be successful.
-All these are true.
-However, you'll take the right fork, THE RIGHT ROAD, for one main reason.
+You'll ultimately be successful if you do so.
+All these answers are true.
+However, you'll take the right fork, the right road for one main reason.
 YOU WANT TO!
-You'll take the right road if YOU have an emotionally compelling reason to.
-There has to be something down that right fork that YOU really want, that's really important to YOU.
-You can't take the right fork because it's just the right thing to do.
-You can't take it because you have a lot of talent and it will please your parents if you do so.
+You'll take the right road if YOU have an emotionally compelling reason to do so!
+There has to be something down that right fork that YOU really want, that's REALLY important to YOU.
+You can't take the right fork because it's just the "right thing" to do.
 You can't take it for the coaches.
-You have to do it because YOU WANT IT!
+You have to TAKE THE RIGHT ROAD because YOU WANT IT!
+YOU HAVE TO DO IT FOR YOU!!!!!

 In other words, you have to have what I call a "BIG ENOUGH WHY," some personal goal, dream or mission that has captured your heart and imagination and provides you with ample enough reason to sacrifice, work hard, and do whatever it takes to become successful.
-Your BIG ENOUGH WHY can be trying to earn a spot on the varsity, get a college scholarship, break into the starting line-up or even make it to the NFL.
-With a "BIG ENOUGH WHY" it will be easier for you to make the right choices when you get to that crossroad.
+Your BIG ENOUGH WHY could be trying to beat a particular opponent, make a specific team, earn a college scholarship, smash your personal best, qualify for Olympic Trials or even to compete at the Olympics and come back with a medal!
+With a "BIG ENOUGH WHY" it will be easier for you to consistently make the right choices whenever you get to that crossroad.
 In fact, it's when you're at the crossroad and being emotionally pulled down the left fork that you need that "Big Enough Why" the most.
-If you can consistently remind yourself of why you're training whenever the going gets really rough, then you'll get tough and keep on going in the right direction.
-It's the thought of your big goal or dream in practice that will help you stay motivated and on track.
+If you can continually remind yourself of why you're training whenever the going gets really rough, then you'll get tough and keep on going in the right direction.
+It's the thought of your big goal or dream in practice that will help you to stay motivated and on track.
 In fact, you want to be able to consistently ask yourself in practice, "How is what I'm doing today/right now going to help me get to my goal?"